Rogers Pass Alpine Rock

 Where else can I rent/buy climbing & outdoor equipment?

-Here are a few outdoor stores in Nelson that supply good service and quality outdoor equipment and gear rental, please ensure you rent gear well in advance.
+Here are a few outdoor stores in the region that supply good service and quality outdoor equipment and gear rental, please ensure you rent gear well in advance.